mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

 4. **Practical Sensibility**
    Although we’ll cover fundamental optimization theory (convexity, convergence rates, saddle points, etc.), the focus is on practical usage.
 You will learn which methods to try first and how to iterate quickly when working with large datasets and complicated models.

-5. **Research-Level Thinking**
+5. **Research-Oriented Thinking**
    This course also prepares you for research or advanced development tasks.
-You’ll see how to benchmark optimization methods, reproduce existing studies, and innovate new ways to handle constraints like privacy and distributed data.
+You’ll see how to benchmark optimization methods, reproduce existing studies, and innovate ways to handle constraints like privacy and distributed data.

-Ultimately, you will gain the skills to set up and solve optimization problems, knowing when to rely on standard libraries and when to use specialized methods.
-These skills will be valuable whether you’re coding models for industrial machine learning pipelines or doing academic research.
+When you finish, you’ll be equipped to handle the optimization component of modern data science and machine learning projects, appreciating both the theoretical and practical dimensions.

+## Closing thoughts

+### Next Steps

+- We will quickly review some core math (calculus, linear algebra) as needed.
+- In Lecture 1, we begin exploring a simple problem—linear regression—and see how iterative optimization emerges in large-data contexts.
+- Keep in mind the final project timeline.
+Start thinking about potential topics and talk to your group members soon.

+### Why This Matters

+Beyond the classroom, optimization is everywhere.
+It underlies everything from designing neural networks to planning shipping routes.
+A solid grounding in numerical optimization methods, combined with practical software expertise, is a powerful asset in any data-centric career.

+Feel free to ask questions or suggest areas you’d like to explore.
+I look forward to seeing where this course—and your projects—take us.

 <!--
 > This course will teach you how to formulate these problems mathematically, choose appropriate algorithms to solve them, and implement and tune the algorithms in PyTorch.
 Tentative topics include: